 Part VI-B: Statements Regarding Activities (Which May Require Form 4720)

 - Did the foundation conduct transactions with its founder, board members, officers, substantial contributors, family members, or the controlled entities of any of these individuals?
 Consider sales, property leases, borrowing, furnishing goods or services, and professional services or expense reimbursements.

 - Did the foundation provide grants to individuals, non-charitable organizations, or for purposes other than religious, charitable, scientific, literary, or educational?
 Think about scholarships to individuals for travel, study, or other similar purposes; grants to foreign organizations; or program-related investments involving a for-profit entity.

 Many of these activities may be subject to correction, payment of an excise tax by the disqualified person, and reporting on a Form 4720.
-Careful thought will want to be given to the activities of the foundation for future purposes and not only for the filing of the Form 990-PF.
+You’ll want to give careful thought to the activities of the foundation for future purposes and not only for the filing of the Form 990-PF.

 - Has the foundation used the correct method for averaging cash balances, and a reasonable and consistent method for averaging the monthly fair market value of securities?

-- Have all assets from Part II been included in the calculation that don’t have a direct correlation to charitable-use activities?
+- Have you included all assets from Part II in the calculation that don’t have a direct correlation to charitable-use activities?

 Private foundations that don’t include all non-charitable use assets, or calculate the fair market value incorrectly, are at risk of reporting a lower minimum investment return than they actually have.
 This could cause undistributed income and an excise tax that the foundation didn’t realize or intend.

 An area of focus that may be helpful for a foundation more broadly is determining best practices for streamlining and structuring accounting to make the Form 990-PF information-gathering process more efficient and effective.